adityaanand176/lung-cancer-research/README.md

 # Lung Cancer Research

 This repository contains code, experiments, and results for a research project focused on lung cancer detection and analysis using deep learning techniques.
-The project is being conducted under the guidance of [Pawan Kumar Singh](https://scholar.google.co.in/citations?user=LctgJHoAAAAJ&hl=en).
+The project is being conducted under the guidance of [Dr. Pawan Kumar Singh](https://scholar.google.co.in/citations?user=LctgJHoAAAAJ&hl=en).

 ## Project Overview